Tudat/tudat/tutorials/tudatFeatures/astroTools/index.rst

 Basic Astrodynamics Tools
 =========================

 These pages of the wiki will help you build a strong knowledge basis to get started with Tudat.
-It is mandatory to understand the concepts taught here before proceding any further.
+These pages will give you and introduction into the astrodynamical tools that are available in Tudat.

 .. toctree::

    framestateTransformations
-   missionDesign
+   missionSegments
+   trajectoryDesign